pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

 > **Note**:
 >
 > This section only includes prerequisites about incremental data migration.
-For more information about general prerequisites of the Data Migration feature, see [Prerequisites](/tidb-cloud/migrate-from-mysql-using-data-migration.md#prerequisites).
+It is recommended that you also read the general prerequisites.
+See [Prerequisites](/tidb-cloud/migrate-from-mysql-using-data-migration.md#prerequisites).

 If you want to use GTID to specify the start position, make sure that the GTID is enabled in the source database.
 The operations vary depending on the database type.